cacheflowe/ctd-creative-coding/docs/policies.md

 ### Accommodation for Disabilities

 If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
 Disability Services determines accommodations based on documented disabilities in the academic environment.
-Information on requesting accommodations is located on the [Disability Services website](http://www.colorado.edu/disabilityservices/students).
-Contact Disability Services at 303-492-8671 or dsinfo@colorado.edu for further assistance.
-If you have a temporary medical condition or injury, see [Temporary Medical Conditions](http://www.colorado.edu/disabilityservices/students/temporary-medical-conditions) under the Students tab on the Disability Services website.
+Information on requesting accommodations is located on the [Disability Services website](https://www.colorado.edu/disabilityservices/).
+Contact Disability Services at 303-492-8671 or [dsinfo@colorado.edu](dsinfo@colorado.edu) for further assistance.
+If you have a temporary medical condition, see [Temporary Medical Conditions](https://www.colorado.edu/disabilityservices/students/temporary-medical-conditions) under the Students tab on the Disability Services website.

 ### Classroom Behavior